HMS Safari: Southern Italy

 After departing Malta on 3 November, the boat was assigned to patrol north of Sicily, Italy, to support the Allied landings in North Africa.
 On the way to her patrol area, Safari was attacked by German Messerschmitt Bf 109 fighter aircraft, but was not damaged.
 She sank the Italian vessel Bice on 13 November, east of Sousse, Tunisia.
 After changing her patrol area to the Gulf of Sirte three days later, she torpedoed and sank the German transport Hans Arp, anchored along with a German minesweeper, off Ras Ali, Libya.
 Safari launched a torpedo at several barges anchored at Ras Ali on 17 November, but their draught was too shallow and the torpedo passed under and hit the port's mole, destroying it along a distance of 25 m, killing five and wounding fifteen men.
 Safari also attacked an unidentified schooner with a torpedo later in the day, but missed.
 On 18 November, the boat sank a small vessel and damaged a landing barge with gunfire in the same area.
 She fired a torpedo on 21 November at a landing barge in Ras Ali, but the torpedo again went under and hit the mole as it had four days prior.
 On 22 November, she damaged another landing craft off of Ras Sulta with gunfire, but had to break off the attack after expending all her 3-inch ammunition.
 The boat returned to Malta on 24 November.

 Safari departed Malta on 16 December for her seventh war patrol, with orders to operate off Hammamet, Tunisia.
 After patrolling for two days, she sighted the Italian vessel Eufrasia C and sank it with gunfire in the Gulf of Hammamet.
 Safari severely damaged an Italian patrol vessel, Costantina, on 20 November; Costantina had to be beached and was later declared a total loss.
 Later the next day Safari sank the Italian magnetic minesweeper Rosina S with gunfire, then finished it with a torpedo when it stayed afloat.
 On 23 December, Safari made a short stop at Malta to land prisoners of war, refuel, and replenish her ammunition supply.
-While patrolling south of Sousa, Tunisia, on 27 December, Safari sank with gunfire the Italian vessel Eleonora Rosa which was carrying 100 LT of gasoline.
+While patrolling south of Sousa, Tunisia, on 27 December, Safari sank with gunfire the Italian vessel Eleonora Rosa which was carrying 100 LT of petrol.
 Two days later, she sank the Italian merchant ship Torquato Gennari with torpedoes south of Sfax, Tunisia.
 The boat ended her patrol at Malta on 30 December.